A budget-friendly beginner shoe from the new(ish) Korean climbing company.

 For Women: For a lower volume shoe, check out the women’s version of the Helix here.

 This is a velcro shoe constructed with a leather upper.
-It’s been lined with organic hemp for enhanced breathability and moister wicking capability.
-This paired withl with the padded tong, makes this is a seriously comfortable shoe.
+It’s been lined with organic hemp for enhanced breathability and moisture-absorbing capability.
+This paired with the padded tongue makes this is a seriously comfortable shoe.

 This shoe will feel at home on all sorts of terrains, from vert to slab, cracks and moderate overhangs.
 The Endeavor is relatively sensitive and provides ample confidence on small edges, although not as well as the Helix.

 For Women: The Endeavor is a unisex shoe that comes in both a narrow and wide size to fit all climbers!

 It’s got a similar profile to the La Sportiva Tarantuala with it’s flat symmetrical and medium-stiff sole.
 The upper construction however, is what makes this shoe really standout.
-Black Diamond has chosen a knit synthetic here, making these remarkably breathable.
+Black Diamond has chosen a knit-synthetic, making these shoes remarkably breathable.